-In some cases, problems with the foot and ankle can be resolved with heat, ice, or a change in footwear.
-Other times, it requires expert care from a trusted podiatrist.
-Our doctors and podiatrists can provide an accurate diagnosis and a detailed treatment plan to restore function and health to the affected area.
+In some cases, you can treat foot and ankle problems with heat, ice, or a change in footwear.
+Other times, you need expert care from a trusted podiatrist.
+Our doctors and podiatrists can provide an accurate diagnosis and a detailed treatment plan to restore function and health to your feet.
+If you think you have one or more foot deformities, visit our trusted team of podiatrists in Newtown, PA.

-If you suspect you have a foot deformity, visit our trusted team of podiatrists in Newtown, PA.
-At Newtown Foot and Ankle Specialists, we offer high-quality podiatry treatment options for a wide range of foot deformities.
-We work with children, teens, and adult patients to improve your foot and ankle health in Bucks County.
-Our team works with you on an individual basis to coordinate the care you need.
+At Newtown Foot and Ankle Specialists, we offer high-quality podiatry treatment options for various foot deformities.
+We work with children, teens, and adult patients to improve foot and ankle health in Bucks County.
+Our team will help you get the care you need.

-Common Types of Foot Deformities
+Common Types of Foot Deformities in Newtown, PA

 We offer conservative, effective treatment for the following foot deformities: